 For peace of mind that our recombinant human Activin A Plus protein will work exactly the same way every day, from batch to batch and at any scale you need, we conduct extensive purity and bioactivity analysis, including SDS-PAGE, mass spectrometry, reverse phase chromatography, UV spectroscopy and endotoxin level testing.

-To confirm the biochemical identity of our recombinant human Activin A Plus protein and ensure that its purity meets are rigorous standards, we conduct SDS-PAGE on every protein batch.
+To confirm the biochemical identity of our recombinant human Activin A Plus protein and ensure that its purity meets our rigorous standards, we conduct SDS-PAGE on every protein batch.
 As Activin A is a disulfide-linked dimer, we use both reduced and non-reduced conditions, as well as appropriate stains, for our SDS-PAGE analysis.

 We also check the final refolded protein is bioactive using an activin-responsive firefly luciferase reporter assay in HEK293T cells.
 By knowing what the expected activity of the protein is and measuring calibrant alongside each batch of protein, we can use this bioassay to define a complete dose-response curve and check the EC50 value of the preparation.